 Contributions to GERS are established by the Board of Trustees of GERS.
 The Government's required employer contribution for Tier I and Tier II members effective January 1, 2015, was 20.50% of the member's annual salary.
+On January 1, 2020, the employer contribution for Tier I and Tier II members was increased to 23.5%.

-Employee contribution rates (as a percentage of payroll) for fiscal year 2018 was as follows:
+Employee contribution rates (as a percentage of payroll) for fiscal year 2019 were as follows: